tuck1s/sparkySecure/INBOUND.md

 # DKIM validation

+DKIM checks are applied to the inbound mail.
+Specifically, the DKIM signature must be valid, and the signing domain `d=` must be identical to the `From:` domain.
-Inbound mail must pass DKIM checks.
-This is an anti-spoofing safety measure to prevent bad actors injecting seemingly valid-looking certificates for domains they do not own.
-For example, personal mail sent via Gmail should always have valid DKIM signature.
-These checks could be bypassed if necessary.
+This is an anti-spoofing safety measure, intended to prevent bad actors injecting seemingly valid-looking certificates.
+The premise here is that any competent personal mailbox provider should have applied a valid DKIM signature to the mail sent to this application.
+You could bypass DKIM checks if necessary, but you are then solely relying on the certificate validity checks.

 # Certificate validation